foundersandcoders/Product-Management-Curriculum/core-modules/discovery-workshop/problem-statement.md

 _So I can..._

-This should be explained as:
+This can be explained as:

 _THE USER_ would like a way to _DO SOMETHING \(THAT ADDRESSES THEIR NEED\)_ so that _SOMETHING HAPPENS \(THAT BENEFITS THEM\)_.